 On August 19, 2004, we completed a private exchange offer for our March Notes.
-Under terms of the exchange offer, approximately \$5.5 million in aggregate principal amount of the March Notes were exchanged for an aggregate of (i) \$2.75 million of 6% Senior Secured Notes Due 2007 (the "July 2007 Notes") and (ii) \$2.75 million of 10% Senior Secured Notes Due 2005 (the "July 2005 Notes"), collectively referred to as "Exchange Notes".
+Under terms of the exchange offer, approximately \$5.46 million in aggregate principal amount of the March Notes were exchanged for an aggregate of (i) \$2.73 million of 6% Senior Secured Notes Due 2007 (the "July 2007 Notes") and (ii) \$2.73 million of 10% Senior Secured Notes Due 2005 (the "July 2005 Notes"), collectively referred to as "Exchange Notes".
 In addition, we redeemed approximately \$4.5 million of the March Notes in cash.
 The Exchange Notes were collateralized by certain patents owned by our company and a second priority mortgage interest in plant facilities and certain equipment at our plant in South Korea.
 The July 2005 Notes had a maturity date of July 29, 2005, and a conversion price of \$2.00 per share (compared to a conversion price of \$3.00 per share under the March Notes).
 The July 2007 Notes have a maturity date of July 29, 2007, and a conversion price of \$1.00 per share.
 Further, the exchange notes are convertible into Common Stock, at the option of our company, if at any time after the issuance of the notes, the closing per share price of the Common Stock exceeded \$4.00 (as adjusted for stock splits, reverse splits, stock dividends, and recapitalizations) for 30 consecutive trading days, and further provided that there has been effective registration during such period.
 Holders of the July 2007 Notes also have the right to call for repayment of the July 2007 Notes prior to maturity at any time after the second anniversary of the completion of the exchange offer.
 A total of 563,151 warrants to purchase our common stock at an exercise price of \$3.00 per share-all of which were previously issued in connection with the purchase of the March Notes-were amended to provide for an extended expiration date of March 1, 2006.
-The warrant exercise price is subject to price adjustment for anti-dilution purposes.
-As of October 1, 2005, the warrant price was determined to be exercisable at \$2.73.
+The warrants issued to placement agents are to expire the later of March 1, 2006 or 100 days after the effectiveness of registration of shares issuable under the warrants and senior convertible debt.
+Th